-- a.
-This Agreement (Appendix B of the 2018-2022 CBA) shall be effective upon the Effective Date and shall remain in effect regardless of the expiration or termination of the current CBA, and regardless of whether a new CBA is executed by the 30th day of September, 2023. - b.
-This Agreement shall remain in full force and effect until September 30, 2027, or until such time as it is superseded by a new agreement between the Parties, whichever occurs earlier; provided however, that in no event shall this Agreement continue in effect after September 30, 2027.
+a.
+This Agreement (Appendix B of the 2022-2026 CBA) shall be effective upon the Effective Date and shall remain in effect regardless of the expiration or termination of the CBA, and regardless of whether a new collective bargaining agreement is executed by the 30th day of September, 2027.

+b.
+This Agreement shall remain in full force and effect until September 30, 2031, or until such time as it is superseded by a new agreement between the Parties, whichever occurs earlier; provided however, that in no event shall this Agreement continue in effect after September 30, 2031.
 This provision notwithstanding, indemnifications required by this Agreement in Section 10 shall survive the expiration or termination of this Agreement.